Anjansuman/Project-Manager/README.md

 This web app will allow head of the organisation to manipulate over members and projects without any restrictions, while there will surely be some project leaders, project admins which will have command over a particular project.

+The projects will also contain their separate chats, meetings to provide seem less connectivity with their members, clients, and partners.